-It will be a global network allowing humans anywhere to send messages to humans anywhere else in the world.
+It will be a global network allowing humans anywhere to send messages to humans anywhere else.
 Not only will my world system be able to send and receive the human voice, but photographs, motion pictures, music and data will be sent as well.